Frequently Asked Questions

 There are a variety of volunteer opportunities.
 These volunteer roles may vary in the application process, time commitment, and skill set required.
 A list of possible volunteer positions are below.
 Please contact CYC directly at 513-363-5200 to find out more.

-- College Readiness and Success volunteers: Assisting CYC Advisors and Coordinators with ACT review, FASFA night, College Application Day, proof-reading college essays
+- College and Career Success volunteers: Assisting CYC Advisors and Coordinators with ACT review, FASFA night, College Application Day, proof-reading college essays

-- Career Development: Leading business development groups or career workshops, coaching students in interview skills and resume writing
+- Work Readiness: Leading business development groups or career workshops, coaching students in interview skills and resume writing

 - Mentoring: One-on-one mentoring, Group mentoring, Worksite mentoring